mathans1695/Ireland-Covid-cases/README.md

 # Ireland-Covid-cases
-Map shows proportion of covid cases at each county in Ireland, data taken at the end of October
+Map shows proportion of covid cases at each county in Ireland, data taken as of October end
 - Map plotted with the help of matplotlib
 - For reading shapefile, shapefile library is used
 - For reading covid data in csv file, pandas comes to rescue